 Suzy tried not to wait for a text.
 Phoebe wasn’t always the most reliable texter, especially when she was in the middle of writing a book.

-When her phone dinged at 11:30 the next morning, though (after three agonizing false alarms in the form of a bill reminder from the bank, an action alert from Liberty, and a text from her mum reading CAN I BORROW YOUR VACUUM?
+When her phone dinged at 11:30 the next morning, though (after three agonizing false alarms in the form of a bill reminder from the bank, an action alert from Amnesty, and a text from her mum reading CAN I BORROW YOUR VACUUM?
 IT’S BETTER THAN MINE.
-HAVE YOU AND JOHN HAD YOUR FLU SHOTS!!
+HAVE YOU AND JOHN HAD YOUR FLU JABS!!
 LOVE, MUM), it was from Phoebe.